 Tori was forced to take a detour.
 Bad mistake!

 Tori drove along a lonely road, a detour that seemed to lead to nowhere.
 Biting her bottom lip, she wondered, Maybe I should turn back - something doesn't feel right.
-She kept seeing black shadows here and there that looked human.
-Dread twisted in her gut as they crossed the road in front of her car.
+She kept seeing black shadows here and there - Dread twisted her gut as they crossed the road in front of her car.
 Pinching the bridge of her nose, she felt a throbbing sensation in her head.
-Her back hurt and the need to relieve herself made her squirm in her seat, but there were no bathrooms in sight.
+Her back hurt and the need to relieve herself made her squirm in her seat.

-Tori was about to turn around when she spotted dwellings up ahead.
-The cloudy sky made everything look eerie as she continued driving until she came to a narrow street.
-The temperature seemed to drop to thirty degrees as she passed ancient buildings that seemed deserted.
-Looking up, she thought her tired eyes were deceiving her.
-There was a body hanging in midair, arms splayed outward.
-Tori closed her eyes, hoping the horrid, twisted sight would disappear.
-No, it was still there!
+Tori was about to turn around when she spotted buildings up ahead.
+The cloudy sky made everything look eerie as she continued driving down a narrow street.
+The temperature seemed to drop twenty degrees as she passed ancient dwellings that seemed deserted.
+Looking up at the sky, she thought her tired eyes were deceiving her when seeing a body hanging in midair, arms splayed outward.
+Tori closed her eyes, hoping that the horrid, twisted sight would disappear.
+She opened her eyes once again, nope, the body was still there!
 She bit the inside of her cheek until she tasted blood.
 Her stomach rumbled and she opened the car door to throw up.

 She leaned back in her seat and felt beads of sweat rolling down her face.
 I'm having a panic attack!
-I need to back up out of this dreadful place!
-When someone tapped on her window, Tori swung her head towards the sound but there was no one there.
+She began to back up out of this dreadful place when something tapped on her window.
+Tori swung her head towards the sound but there was no one there.
 Passing a hand over her face, Tori wondered if this place was haunted.
 She peered back at the poor soul hanging there all alone, no one bothered to cut him down.
 Most likely he was tortured.
 Well, he’s feeling no more pain.

 I sure don’t want to meet anybody who lives in this town!
-Spotting that enchanting light up ahead, it seemed to beckon her forward.
+Spotting an enchanting light up ahead, it seemed to beckon her forward.
 "Nope, I'm out of here!"
-Tori began to back up but stopped abruptly when a dark shadow appeared in the back of her car.
-Her hands clenched on the wheel, wanting whatever or whoever to move.
+Tori began to back up once again but stopped abruptly when a dark shadow appeared in the back of her car.
+Her hands clenched on the wheel.
+Why do I keep seeing black shadows?

 “What’s wrong?
 Don’t you like our little village?”
-The man seemed to stare right through her, his abrasive behavior made her jaw clench.
-He smelled of coffee and cinnamon, but his nature was cold as ice.
+The man seemed to stare right through her, his abrasive behavior made Tori's jaw clench.
+He smelled of coffee and cinnamon, but his persona was cold as ice.

 Tori pointed a shaking finger at the person hanging high.